craftcms/docs/docs/5.x/extend/updating-plugins.md

 ## Changes

-Craft 5 has a completely new content storage engine, and _a ton_ of new tools for creating rich content authoring experience.
+Craft 5 has a completely new content storage engine, and _a ton_ of new tools for creating rich content authoring experiences.
 Plugins that provide element types or field types may require some additional attention.

 ### Elements